wono/LoS/README.md

     first wrote:    2014/06/08

     TheDizzler  (tgillon.music@gmail.com)
-    wono        (wono@live.com)
+    wono        (wonho lim: wono@live.com)

-Legend Of Silence is a pilot version of simple text-based RPG game for command line interface.
+Legend Of Silence a pilot verision of simple text-based RPG game for command line interface.

 How To Play
 ===========
 During the play, the program will show you messages prompting when events occurs.
 Here are brief information for commands.